PhilipQuirke/transformer-maths/_posts/2023-10-19-Accurate-5-Digit-Addition.md

     </tbody>
 </table>

-The most common failure pattern (with associated failure %) when each head or MLP in each step is ablated
+This is summary of the impact when a head or MLP layer is ablated in a by step.
+The cell shows the pattern of correct/incorrect answer digits the number of incorrect answers.
+If the cell has a trailing "..." then this cell has multiple incorrect digit patterns, with the most common incorrect pattern being shown.

 <table>
     <thead>